pantsbuild/binaries/README.md

 The general workflow for publishing new binaries is:

-1. Create a script that will build the binary tool for both Linux and OSX (as reproducibly as possible).
+1. Create a script that will build the binary tool as reproducibly as possible, and place it in a relevant directory under `build-support`.
+For example, for `thrift` `0.10.0` for `osx`, you'd create the script at `build-support/bin/thrift/mac/10.13/0.10.0/build.sh`.
+2. Symlink the script directory into all other relevant versions for both platforms.
+For OSX, this will generally include "all modern OSX versions": ie, `build-support/bin/thrift/mac/{10.13,10.12,10.11,10.10,etc}`.
-2. Get the script reviewed.
-During review, the reviewer should confirm that the script successfully produces binaries on their machine(s).
+3. Get the script and links reviewed.
+During review, the reviewer should confirm that the script successfully produces a binary on their machine(s).
-3. The script should then be merged _without_ the produced binaries.
+4. The script should then be merged _without_ the produced binaries.
-4. After merging, the reviewer should (re-)execute the script (if necessary), and then run:
+5. After merging, the reviewer should (re-)execute the script (if necessary), confirm that binaries have been created in all relevant symlinked directories, and then run:
      ```
      ./sync-s3.sh
      ```
-  ...to sync the produced binaries to s3.
+  ...to upload the produced binaries to s3.

 building
 ========